Measurement of the dynamic charge susceptibility near the charge density wave transition in ErTe$_3$

 where $\omega$ represents the energy loss, $\gamma(q,T)$ is the relaxation rate that captures the diffusive dynamics, and $A(q,T)$ sets the overall scale.
 We then fit the M-EELS response using the expression

 where $n(\omega,T)$ is the Bose occupation factor and $V_{\text{eff}}(\omega,q)$ is the Coulomb matrix element \cite{vig2017measurement}.
-This minimal model, with only two adjustable parameters ($A(q,T)$ and $\gamma(q,T)$) provides excellent fits to the M-EELS data ((see Supplementary Material)), confirming that the charge dynamics in ErTe$_3$ are predominantly relaxational.
+This minimal model, with only two adjustable parameters ($A(q,T)$ and $\gamma(q,T)$) provides excellent fits to the M-EELS data (see Supplemental Information), confirming that the charge dynamics in ErTe$_3$ are predominantly relaxational.

-The behavior of the relaxation rate in the vicinity of the CDW is summarized in Fig. \ref{fig:dynamic}(c), which shows $\gamma(q,T)$ as a function of $q$ for different temperatures.
+The behavior of the relaxation rate in the vicinity of the CDW is summarized in Fig.\ref{fig:dynamic}(c), which shows $\gamma(q,T)$ as a function of $q$ for different temperatures.
 A pronounced minimum is observed near $q_0$, reflecting a prominent energy narrowing of the quasielastic line.
 This indicates critical slowing down of the CDW fluctuations near $q_0$ in the vicinity of the transition temperature.
 While this behavior is expected near a second-order phase transition, the scattering rate remains temperature-dependent across all momenta---even far from the CDW wavevector, $q_0$.
 This observation indicates that density fluctuations are present at all temperatures and length scales, beyond the conventional CDW fluctuations expected near $q_0$.

-However, the temperature dependence of the scattering rate differs significantly near the CDW wavevector compared to the rest of the Brillouin zone, as shown in Fig. \ref{fig:dynamic}(d).
+However, the temperature dependence of the scattering rate differs significantly near the CDW wavevector compared to the rest of the Brillouin zone, as shown in Fig.\ref{fig:dynamic}(d).
 At $q=0.6$, the scattering rate decreases monotonically with temperature, resembling the behavior of the resistivity observed in transport experiments \cite{ru2008effect}.
 In contrast, near $q \sim q_0$, the scattering rate drops sharply as the sample is cooled through the CDW phase transition, then decreases more gradually as the temperature is further lowered deep into the ordered phase.

 For momenta near the CDW ordering wavevector, the scattering rate has a roughly parabolic dependence on $q$.
-As a result, the CDW dynamics can be described by a diffusion model:
+As a result, the CDW dynamics can be described by a diffusion model: {